exvim/exvim.github.io/docs/intro.md

 - Highly active community
 - Can be installed with a variety of plugin managers, Vundle or pathogen.
 (Repo in GitHub, standard runtime path structure)

+Read the [Plugins](http://exvim.github.io/docs/plugins/) to get the details of the plugins in exVim.